Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-where $\mathcal{M}$ denotes masked indices, $\mathbf{x}_{\setminus \mathcal{M}}$ represents unmasked portions, and $f_\theta$ reconstructs masked regions from context.
-While seemingly arbitrary compared to physics-based constraints, this task encodes deep astronomical knowledge.
-For spectra, predicting masked wavelength regions requires understanding atomic physics: if iron lines at 4000Å are strong, the network must learn that iron lines at 5000Å should appear with correlated strengths.
+Self-supervision creates learning signals from data structure itself.
+Masked autoencoding \citep{He2021} represents this approach.
+The objective becomes where $\mathcal{M}$ denotes masked indices, $\mathbf{x}_{\setminus \mathcal{M}}$ represents unmasked portions, and $f_\theta$ reconstructs masked regions from context.
+Although seemingly arbitrary compared to physics-based constraints, this task encodes deep astronomical knowledge.
+For spectra, for example, predicting masked wavelength regions requires understanding atomic physics: If iron lines at 4000 \AA{} are strong, the network must learn that iron lines at 5000 \AA{} should appear with correlated strengths.
 The model discovers which atomic species contribute to different spectral regions and how their relative intensities encode temperature, density, and composition.

-Beyond single-modality learning, cross-modal training addresses the limitation of learning from one observational technique risks capturing instrumental artifacts rather than physical properties.
+Beyond single-modality learning, cross-modal training addresses the limitation that learning from one observational technique risks capturing instrumental artifacts rather than physical properties.
 Cross-modal learning requires different modalities to encode the same information into shared representations, yielding more robust features.
-Consider a quasar observed through multiple techniques: it appears as a point source in images, exhibits broad emission lines in spectra, and shows variable flux in light curves.
-Each captures different aspects—accretion disk, broad-line region, jets—of the same system.
+Consider a galaxy observed through photometry and spectroscopy: Both broadband colors and detailed spectral features encode stellar populations, metallicities, and star-formation histories.
 Cross-modal architectures discover unified descriptions by training separate encoders to map these observations into a common latent space.
 This constraint forces networks to discover features capturing underlying physics rather than modality-specific artifacts.

-Contrastive learning provides an effective training framework.
+Contrastive learning provides another effective training framework.
 Instead of reconstruction, it learns by pulling together different views of the same object while pushing apart different objects \citep{Hadsell2006}.
 The encoders produce latent representations $\mathbf{z}$ for each modality.
-Given an image-spectrum pair from the same galaxy (positive) and pairs from different galaxies (negative), the loss becomes:
+Given an image-spectrum pair from the same galaxy (positive) and pairs from different galaxies (negative), the loss becomes where $\mathbf{z}_{\text{image}}$ and $\mathbf{z}_{\text{spectrum}}$ are latent representations from respective encoders, $\text{sim}(\cdot,\cdot)$ measures similarity, and $\tau$ controls discrimination strength.
+The numerator increases when the representations align, whereas the denominator normalizes over negative examples.